 The posts are a nature journal of sorts, and a record of the things I see during the course of my day and on walks around a small corner of Northeast Wales.
 I have lived here for about five years now since returning from ten years of living in Southern Spain and I still feel I’ve hardly scratched the surface of what there is to see and learn about here.
-My understanding of the nature of the place is growing though and I am beginning to see patterns emerging through my blog posts in respect of what I am seeing and sometimes, missing.
+My understanding of the nature of the place is growing though, and I am beginning to see patterns emerging through my blog posts in respect of what I am seeing and sometimes, missing.

 I have always found the best way to learn about the places I’ve lived is to walk around them and see what’s there.
 That might sound like an obvious thing to say, but so many people go out for walks and simply don’t notice what is actually there.
 I so most of my walking alone with just my camera for company.
-I’ve been told on many occasions that I can be a frustrating person to go out with when someone else’s objective is simply to enjoy a good long walk.
+I’ve been told on many occasions that I can be a frustrating person to go out with when someone else’s objective is simply to enjoy a good long walk!
 I simply seem to notice things that others are oblivious to and love to point them out in the hope that they might find them as interesting as I do.
 Taking a walk with me then may turn into more of a meander, with lots of stops to take photographs.
 I usually get left behind to catch up if I can.